hyrious/telegraph/README.md

 they are the first element of this file.

-If the file does not have a front matter, tg will try to guess the title from the first heading (`h1` ~ `h6`) element of the file content.
+If the file does not have a front matter, tg will try to guess the title from the first heading (`h1` ~ `h6`) element of the file content and the file name.
 The date will be the file's last modification time (but it is incorrect at the most of the time, so you'd better put one).

 ### Liquid Template